Features of VarSome.com

 VarSome.com displays automated variant classification according to the guidelines of the American College of Medical Genetics and Genomics (Richards et al. 2015).
 Each ACMG rule is explained, along with why it has been triggered, or why not.
 If you have additional evidence, you can manually turn on other ACMG rules and easily reach the final verdict for your variant.

 Please note that with VarSome Clinical, the clinically-certified edition of VarSome.com for clinicians and molecular geneticists, you can also import your own list of preferred transcripts and local database with allele frequencies and use it for variant annotation and ACMG classification.
+Additionally, VarSome Clinical users can apply ACMG guidelines to CNV classification.

-More about VarSome's ACMG Classification
+More about VarSome's Automated Classification

 Application Programming Interface (API)